Deal or No Deal (British game show): Participants

-The game show participants comprise the host Noel Edmonds, the unseen character of the Banker, the main contestant playing that day's game, the other 21 contestants, and a studio audience.
-Audience members are commonly asked for opinions on whether the contestant should "Deal or No Deal".
+The game show participants comprise the host, the unseen character of the Banker, the main contestant playing that day's game, the other 21 contestants, and a studio audience.
+Audience members, who were often referred to as "pilgrims" by Edmonds, are commonly asked for opinions on whether the contestant should "Deal or No Deal".

 The contestants who appear on Deal or No Deal come from all backgrounds and age groups.
+When on the show, they are kept in a hotel for the duration of their time on the show and are encouraged to get to know each other during this time.
 The oldest contestant to have played the game was 97-year-old Chelsea Pensioner Joe Britton, who played in April 2009.
 Britton won £20,000 and gave all the money away.
 He died in October 2014, aged 103.
-Contestants who appeared and later went on to fame include 2009 X Factor runner-up Olly Murs, who won £10, and Shahid Khan, known as Naughty Boy, who won £44,000.
+Contestants who appeared and later went on to fame include 2009 X Factor runner-up Olly Murs, who won £10, politician Aaron Bell, who won £25,000, and Shahid Khan, known as Naughty Boy, who won £44,000.
+Additionally, Big Brother 16 contestant and YouTuber Jack McDermott and Big Brother 20 contestant Kerry Riches appeared on the show in its early series, with Riches notably enduring a studio power cut during her game.

-The Observer interviewed Edmonds in relation to the show on 29 January 2006, quoting Edmonds as saying that his scenes with the Banker bring out his "inner actor".
-He revealed his passion for the show and his admiration for the individual community spirit within it, as well as his (later fulfilled) ambition that it would eventually hold a Saturday evening prime time slot.